-One Hundred-Eighth Session 2010-11 Lynchburg, Virginia 24501-3113
+One Hundred-Ninth Session 2011-12 Lynchburg, Virginia 24501-3113

 This catalogue represents the most current information available at the time of publication for the academic year indicated on the cover.
 However, the College may elect to make changes in the curriculum regulations or other aspects of this program.
-Thus, the provisions of this catalogue are not to be regarded as an irrevocable contract between the College and the student.
+Thus, the provisions of this catalog are not to be regarded as an irrevocable contract between the College and the student.